Search the collections

 Dress - Richard Tyler, `Sex and the City', Carrie Bradshaw, 2001 Reg.
 No: HT 1122

 It was worn by actor Sarah Jessica Parker as Carrie Bradshaw in the television series 'Sex in the City'.
 The dress featured in the series three final episode 'Cock a Doodle Do'.
+According to Tyler, the show's stylish Patricia Fields was shown the dress and thought it was the perfect dress for the scene.
 As the scene involved falling into the Central Park lake, two dresses were used.
-One of the dresses was sold for charity in 2001 for $2500.00.
+One of the dresses was sold for charity in 2001 for $2500.00, while the other one, this one, was retained in the personal collection of Ms Parker, who donated it to the Museum in 2003.

-- Pink chiffon dress with assymetrical pleated hemline.
+- Pink silk chiffon dress with assymetrical hemline and panel across bust aread edged with languid ruffles.
 Small cupped sleeves.
 Material is decorated with a hand painted floral print.

 - Statement Of Significance: